Mythological Cycle: History of the Mythological Cycle

 The main source of mythology comes from The Book of Invasions, or Lebor Gabala Erenn.
 It is an abridged compilation of both prose and poetry on the origins of Ireland and the extraordinary deities.
 The original was more expansive, but perished in what is to be assumed Viking raids, or being claimed during war time.

 A supplemental text is attributed to a chronicler that goes by the name Keating, who published his book in the 17th century.
 He had access to materials that have not yet been published.
 Nennius and Eochaid Ua Flainn, chroniclers who lived during the 10th century, recorded mythological Irish history by way of poetry.
-Though, their contributions are short and semi-vague, they contain a lot of precious information on Ireland's spiritual beliefs of the time.
+Though their contributions are short and semi-vague, they contain a lot of precious information on Ireland's spiritual beliefs of the time.
 The Tuatha De Danann can be linked to the same origins as the gods in Greek mythology.
 Hesiod calls the Greek Gods "the Golden Race," and similar attributes are seen in the Celtic gods.

 In Irish mythology, Ireland was subject to 6 invasions.
 The first 5 were from otherworldy beings, and the last was from Milesians.

 The Tuatha De Danann were known to come from the heavens, but that may be from scribes not knowing how to execute their origin.
 So the scribes borrowed from past religions like the Greek, Roman, and Eastern myth to create an origin story.
 The Gauls were thought to come from underneath the Earth.
 This information had been passed down from druids from Dispater, the God of the underworld.

 Earth was thought to be a woman at the time, so this was thought to be a metaphorical birth, not ascending from hell.
 The earth, moon, and sun were thought to be created by druids, much like how Brahmans boasted the same cosmogony story.
 Much like preceding myth, the Gauls believed the trees and mountains held up the sky.

 These stories stayed in the oral tradition because the Irish had not been invaded at the time, like surrounding countries.
 In conjunction, the druidic schools wanted to maintain the stories in verbal form.
 This kept the stories in circulation to the culture and public.
 When Christian scribes came to Ireland, they wrote down the stories in Latin.
-Unfortunately, in succeeding centuries many of the texts were lost or destroyed during Viking raids.
+In succeeding centuries many of the texts were lost or destroyed during Viking raids.
 The remaining texts were re-recorded in manuscripts in the 11th and 12th century.
 Though previous manuscripts were are dated to 3-4 centuries earlier in the Irish language.